Hotel booking sites are being forced to end misleading sales following a ruling by the Competitions and Market Authority.

 The CMA has stated that they will be watching this closely and have given the industry until 1 September 2019 to comply with the agreed standards or face Court action.

-I believe that the CMA will find that commission payments to these online hotel booking websites have been influenced by these unlawful practices and it has influenced my booking decisions in the past, not knowing that they were misleading and untruthful.
+I believe that the CMA will find that commission payments to these online hotel booking websites have been influenced by these unlawful practices.
+It has influenced my booking decisions in the past, not knowing that they were misleading and untruthful.

-Furthermore, consumers expect price comparison websites to be transparent and it is becoming clear now that this isn’t the case with some of these websites being in cahoots with providers paying to be ranked higher than their competitors.
+Consumers expect price comparison websites to be transparent and it is becoming clear now that this isn’t the case.
+Some of these websites have also been in cahoots with providers paying to be ranked higher than their competitors.